Introduction

 Using Research Synthesis as an example, you can select this criterion to preview the available rubric.
 If it feels appropriate for your course, you can click use this rubric in the bottom right to implement it in your activity:

-Remember - once you implement the rubric, you can customise it to fit the needs of your particular course.
+Remember - once you implement the rubric, you can customize it to fit the needs of your particular course.
 You may really like the setup of the above rubric but wish to add an extra criterion, or change the descriptions of each competency criteria.